 - 1/4 teaspoon ground cumin (optional)

-Peel and dice the red onion.
-If you'd like the onion to have less of a bite, soak them in water for 15 minutes, drain, and then use.
+Peel and finely dice the red onion.
+If you'd like the onion to have less of a bite, soak it in water for 15 minutes, drain, and then use.

 Halve or quarter the tomatoes, depending on their size.